ChrisPappalardo/django-chime/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.7, 3.4, 3.5 and 3.6, and for PyPy.
-Check https://travis-ci.org/ChrisPappalardo/django_chime/pull_requests
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.x.
+Check https://travis-ci.org/ChrisPappalardo/django_chime/pull_requests and make sure that the tests pass for all supported Python versions.